Frequently Asked Questions

 Like any muscle in the body, the voice can be trained and improved through special exercises and therapies.
 A speech pathologist is trained to work with patients to strengthen and improve voice quality, whether the patient is a singer, a professional speaker or an average individual.

 The Emory Voice Center has a multidisciplinary team of voice specialists, including otolaryngologists and speech pathologists.
-For the professional singer, the Center’s staff includes Marina Gilman and Brian Petty, both are classically trained singers with years of speech language pathology experience.

 A leading cause of cancer of the larynx is smoking, especially in combination with heavy alcohol consumption.
 Other causes include exposure to toxic substances such as asbestos.
 Benign or non-cancerous tumors called vocal nodules can also be caused by these factors, and by excessive voice strain.
 Another type of tumor, laryngeal papillomatosis, is caused by a virus of unknown origin.